yxqd/luban/docs/helloworld.rst

 More
 ====

-Continue to :ref:`next tutorial "Adding widgets" <widgets-tutorial>`
+Continue to the :ref:`next tutorial "Adding widgets" <widgets-tutorial>`

 or back to
 :ref:`"Tutorials" <user-tutorials>`